pw398/pw398.github.io/_posts/2025-07-12-A-Visual-Understanding-of-Latent-Dirichlet-Analysis.md

 Imagine a library where many books are strewn across the tables and floor, with no labels or organization.
 This collection of books represents our corpus.
 You need to create an algorithm to sort them into sections, but you do not know which categorizations exist beforehand.
 The books are our documents, the unknown categorizations are our topics, and the words are clues as to which topic a book belongs to.
 If a book has words like "experiment" and "hypothesis", the latent category corresponding to 'science' may be the one it predominantly belongs to.
 It may also have a strong probability of belonging to 'biology' or 'physics', and have small (often very small) probabilities of belonging to many other categories.

-<p>Most versions of LDA are generative models.
-Rather than consider the conditional probability $P(Y|X)$ given observed data $X$, as with a discriminative model, we model the joint probability $P(X,Y)$, with $Y$ representing latent (hidden) variables.
-In solving, we generate sample documents, which are nonsensical in plain language, because we utilize the bag-of-words (BoW) approach to text vectorization, paying attention to word frequencies, but not sequences.
-Nevertheless, we tend to come up with an effective predictor, which provides greater context than other common methods.
-We can (and next article, will) collapse the distributions into class predictions like a supervised method (called sLDA), and then compare to other models on a test set of data.</p>

-I promise I won't subject you (or I) to too much math, but some is necessary to describe the Dirichlet and related distributions.
+I promise I won't subject us to too much math, but some is necessary to describe the Dirichlet and related distributions.
 After all, it's in the name.
 Feel free to skim over it and focus more on the visuals further below.